latenitefilms/KeyframeToolbox/docs/how-to-use.md

 ![](/static/basic-graph.png)

 - **These two keyframes cannot be removed**, but they can be moved horizontally, so the first keyframe can start later than 0% and the last keyframe can end before 100%.
-- If the playhead is over the clip, **a line indicates the position of the timeline playhead** in relation to the clip.
-Note that this line can sometimes be shown in the wrong place due to limitations in communication with FCP that we're trying to resolve.
-However, it will update to the correct position as you move keyframes around.
+- If the playhead is over the clip, **a line briefly indicates the position of the timeline playhead** in relation to the clip.
+Note that this line can sometimes be shown in the wrong place due to limitations in communication with FCP that we're trying to resolve, and as a result we've made the line fade out quite quickly.
+However, the line will update to the correct position as you move keyframes around, to allow you to snap keyframes to the playhead (hold `SHIFT` for this feature).
 - **The graph width maps to the clip width**, while the **graph height maps to the values of the property**, within the limits shown to the right of that graph.
 - **Opacity has a fixed 0..100 range**, while the other properties use defaults that should make sense.
 - **All other limits can be changed by dragging them**, horizontally or vertically.
 Hold **option** as you drag to change both sides in opposite directions.